Zeinaa111/Detecting-and-Migrating-Fake-News-Project/README.md

-🛡️ Detecting and Mitigating Fake News: An AI Framework for Truth and Trust

-📖 Overview
-This project is more than a standard news classifier; it is a multi-disciplinary framework designed to bridge the gap between Machine Learning (AI) and Human Behavioral Science.

-While the technical core is a high-precision pipeline for identifying REAL vs. FAKE news, the project’s ultimate goal is to understand human vulnerability to misinformation and explore whether users trust AI-driven truth scores more than human peer judgment.

-✨ Key Achievements
-High Precision: Achieved a 0.94 Precision score, which is critical for minimizing "False Censorship" where real news is wrongly flagged.

-Model Accuracy: Reached an overall accuracy of 94.16% using a Passive Aggressive Classifier.

-Interpretability: Leveraged model feature weights to provide "Confidence Scores," helping users understand why an article was flagged (e.g., identifying sensationalist markers like "SHOCKING!" vs. "Official Statement").

-🛠️ Tech Stack
-Language: Python

-NLP: NLTK, TF-IDF Vectorization (captures linguistic context and word importance).

-Model: Passive Aggressive Classifier (optimized for high-speed text processing and large-scale data).

-Data Handling: Pandas, NumPy.

-🧪 Methodology & Research Goals
-The project examines four pillars of digital trust:
+📝 Introduction
+This project describes the deployment and results of a machine learning process designed to identify whether news articles are REAL or FAKE.
+The study combines AI technology with human behavioral science to address four main goals:

-Detection & Precision: Refining the technical model for precision, optimized through user judgment cues.
+Detection and Precision: Building a technical model optimized for accuracy.

-User Education: Developing a model for improving the perception of honesty among users by providing transparent confidence scores.
+User Education: Helping users improve their perception of honesty online.

-Vulnerability Analysis: Studying the level of vulnerability of various demographic groups toward different forms of news.
+Vulnerability Analysis: Studying how different demographic groups react to various news forms.

-Trust Assessment: Researching whether users exhibit higher trust in AI versus human experts when identifying false news on social media platforms.
+Trust Assessment: Researching human trust in AI versus other humans regarding false news.

-📂 Repository Structure
-detector_model.ipynb: End-to-end implementation including data cleaning, EDA, and training.

-fake_news_detector_pipeline.pkl: The serialized "brain" of the AI, ready for production deployment.

-Detecting and Mitigating Fake News.docx: Full technical and behavioral research report.
+⚙️ Methodology

+Data Source: A labeled dataset of news articles acquired from Kaggle.

+Preprocessing: Included lower-casing, removing URLs, and eliminating stop words.

+Model: Utilized a Passive Aggressive Classifier (PAC) for high efficiency in processing sparse text.

+Feature Engineering: Applied TF-IDF Vectorizer with bigram extraction.

+📊 Performance Analysis
+The model achieved high accuracy and reliability in testing:

+Accuracy: 94.16%.

+Precision (REAL): 0.94 (94% of articles labeled REAL were truly real).

+AUC Value: 0.98, ensuring the authenticity of AI trust markers.

+🔍 Key Findings (Linguistic Markers)
+The model identifies truthfulness based on specific weighted patterns:

+REAL News Indicators: Professional attribution words like "said" and "state".

+FAKE News Indicators: Sensationalistic or click-to-share terms like "October" and "share".

 🚀 Future Work

-Deployment: Integration of the model into a web service using the saved .pkl file.
+Deployment: Integrating the model into a web service using the saved .pkl file.

-External Study Execution: Implementation of human surveys using the Confidence Score variable to complete the Trust and Vulnerability studies.
+External Surveys: Implementing human studies to further explore Trust and Vulnerability variables.